Sebulba46/document-RAG-pipeline/README.md

 # Guide for making RAG document pipeline for Open-WebUI
-This guide is made to help you deploy your own pipline with Open-WebUI and Local LLM.
+This guide is made to help you deploy your own document RAG pipline with Open-WebUI and Local LLM.
 ## Setup:
   - VLLM running in docker
   - Open-WebUI and pipelines container running in docker